BenjaminPoilve/MiniChord/documentation/docs/user_manual.md

 # **Custom presets**

 Making custom presets is a lot more involved, so it is to be reserved to more advanced users.
-However, if there is an issue, you can always restore the default presets, so feel free to experiments.
+However, if there is an issue, you can always restore the default presets, so feel free to experiment.

 Presets are designed with an interface called [minicontrol](/minicontrol).
 In addition to designing your own presets, it allows you to manage the presets loaded into the 12 memory slots of your minichord, which includes loading presets shared by other users.